IntersectAustralia/intersect-training-theme/courses/_course002/modules/04-about-images.md

 outline-number: 4
 ---

 Now let's have a look at some images.
-By default, all images will show with a thin border, will be centered and have max width scaled to 100% of the available space.
-This means both small and large images will appear the same size.
+By default, all images will show with a thin border, and will be left aligned with a maximum width of 100% of the available space.
+In addition, for smaller images there is an option to scale images so that they can occupy 100% of the available space.

 In markdown, images are added in a similar way to URLs, except that they are preceeded with `!`